Territory Alliance

-Territory Alliance is an Australian political party based in the Northern Territory.
+Territory Alliance (TA) was an Australian political party based in the Northern Territory.
 It was founded in 2019 by Terry Mills, an incumbent member of the Northern Territory Legislative Assembly and former Chief Minister of the Northern Territory.
 He had been elected as a member of the Country Liberal Party (CLP).

 In March 2020, two additional independent MLAs joined the party, Jeff Collins (independent, formerly Australian Labor Party) and Robyn Lambley (formerly CLP).
 This saw the Alliance surpass the CLP as the second-largest party in the Legislative Assembly, but failed to gain official opposition status after a secret ballot of non-Government members of the Legislative Assembly instead recognised the CLP in a 5-3 vote.

 Despite hopes of forming government in its own right, or a coalition with the CLP or Labor in a minority government, the party was left with only one seat following the 2020 Territory election.
-With Robyn Lambley's departure from the Territory Alliance, the party currently has no representation in the Legislative Assembly.
+With Robyn Lambley's departure from the Territory Alliance, the party was left with no representation in the Legislative Assembly.